Xapier14/MathEvaluator/README.md

     List<Token> TokenizeExpression(string expression)
     ```

-1. This list of tokens is now assumed to be in infix notation, these will be converted to postfix notation using:
+1. This list of tokens is now assumed to be in infix notation, this will be converted to postfix notation using:
     ```csharp
     List<Token> ShuntingYard(List<Token> infixTokens)
     ```